migueravila/Flowetch/README.md

 ### Installation

-1. Clone this repo with `git clone https://github.com/MiguelRAvila/aFetch.git`
+1. Clone this repo with `git clone https://github.com/MiguelRAvila/FlowerFetch.git`
-2. Run `cd aFetch`
+2. Run `cd FlowerFetch`
 3. Run `sudo make install`
-4. Now you can run it with `afetch`
+4. Now you can run it with `ffetch`
 5. ENJOY! 💻

 ### Customization